 Your customers already know and love your brand, making them a prime recruitment messaging audience.
 Compare your candidate personas against your customer database to identify potential matches.
 AI can be a helpful tool here.

 You can also turn to your customer base for referrals.
-A satisfied customer understands what makes your company great and may be able to recommend someone suitable for a particular job from within their network.
+A satisfied customer understands what makes your company great and can recommend someone suitable for a particular job from within their network.

 Related: Best Recruiting Messages to Enhance Your Candidate Outreach